Denitrobacterium: Metabolism of nitrocompounds by D. detoxificans

 There are speculations as to how these nitrocompounds are metabolized.
 The primary mechanism of 3NPA and 3NPOH metabolism is the reduction to amines, i.e. β-alanine and aminopropanol, respectively. β-alanine is further metabolized by ruminal microorganisms, whereas aminopropanol seems to be a final product.
-It is also speculated that nitrite may be cleaved off from both 3NPA and 3NPOH as a minor metabolite, which is then further reduced to ammonia.3NPA gets metabolized by ruminal microbes more rapidly than 3NPOH; therefore, 3NPA is less toxic to ruminants grazing on leguminous plants containing the conjugates of these nitrocompounds than 3NPOH.
+It is also speculated that nitrite may be cleaved off from both 3NPA and 3NPOH as a minor metabolite, which is then further reduced to ammonia.
+3NPA gets metabolized by ruminal microbes more rapidly than 3NPOH; therefore, 3NPA is less toxic to ruminants grazing on leguminous plants containing the conjugates of these nitrocompounds than 3NPOH.

-Plants Containing the Nitrocompounds Metabolized by Denitrobacterium detoxificans
+Plants containing the nitrocompounds metabolized by D. detoxificans

 The above nitrocompounds are abundant in many forages in the forms of glycosides and glucose esters.
 Miserotoxin is the most common glycoside of 3NPOH as 3-nitro-1-propyl-β-D-glucopyranoside, first isolated from Astragalus oblongifolius.
 Other glycosides of 3NPOH include β-D-gentiobioside, allolactoside, laminaribioside, and cellobioside from Astragalus miser var. serotinus.
 Glucose esters of 3NPA are produced by species of the genera Coronilla, Astragalus, Indigofera, and Hiptage.
 3NPA is also produced by Astragalus canadensis in the forms of oxotetrahydrofuranyl and isoxazolinone esters.

 History of Denitrobacterium

-Isolation of Strains NPOH1-3 and MAJ1
+Isolation of strains NPOH1-3 and MAJ1

 The D. detoxifican strain NPOH1 was first isolated and cultured in the 1996 study by Anderson et al., investigating the metabolism of nitrotoxins such as 3-nitro-1-propanol and 3-nitro-1-propionate.
 Strains NPOH2 and NPOH3 were isolated from a roll tube containing an agar medium with energy-depleted rumen fluid (at 40% v/v), sodium carbonate, resazurin, L-cysteine-HCl, lipoic acid, vitamins, minerals, and Amisoy (a partially purified soy protein product by Quest International, at 0.08% w/v), supplemented with 9 mM 3-nitro-1-propanol and inoculated with 2 x 10−4 mL of nonenriched ruminal fluid.
 The rumen contents containing NPOH1, NPOH2, and NPOH3 were obtained from two different cows (one with NPOH1 and another with NPOH2&3) at the National Animal Disease Center (NADC) in Ames, IA, USA.
 Strain MAJ1 was isolated from rumen contents of a cow on a milkvetch range harboring Astragalus miser var. serotinus in British Columbia, Canada.